Happier (Ed Sheeran song): Composition

 "Happier" was written in the key of C major with a tempo of 90 beats per minute.
 The song was composed in common time (4/4 time).

 Critical reception

 Taylor Weatherby of Billboard described it as the "most heartbreaking track" and "perhaps one of the prettiest songs" on the album.
 She noted the track's melodic similarity to Sam Smith's 2014 songs "Stay with Me" and "Like I Can".

 Music video

 The official video for "Happier" was released on Ed Sheeran's YouTube account on 27 April 2018.

-It was directed by Emil Nava, and features a puppet caricature of Sheeran from the music video of his single "Sing" sad about the other is about his balloon girlfriend with another puppet and ends with the balloon girl flying away.
+It was directed by Emil Nava, and features a puppet caricature of Sheeran from the music video of his single "Sing" sad about the other puppet his balloon girlfriend with another puppet and ends with the balloon girl flying away.